Self-reinforcing feedback and human behaviour

 • Each choice to gamble strengthens the ideas and feelings that motivate it, forming many amplifying feedback cycles.

-• Each choice to gamble is also a rejection of alternative activities, which weakens the motivation to engage in the alternative activities.
+• Each choice to gamble is also a rejection of alternative activities, which weakens the motivation to engage in them.
 These rejections also form many amplifying feedback cycles.

 Then there are the feedbacks that inhibit gambling: